Resources - Faculty Development Day 2023

 • Financial Operations –accounts payable, disbursements, travel, meeting and entertainment, quality assurance, supplier management, card programs, operational support

 • Logistics - moves and installations, large equipment receiving, assembly and delivery, mail and package delivery, large item and boxed storage, gas and alcohol sales, surplus property disposal, freezer storage

 • Business Systems – BearBuy, MyExpense, ASCTrac, Connexxus,Transcepta

 |Office of Sustainability||Office of Sustainability is your central source for engaging with faculty, students and staff around critical efforts in sustainability and climate health at UCSF.
 We provide outreach, collaborations, and education on energy, waste, toxics, food, water, and other topics to help all of us live and work more sustainably.
 We rely on everyone doing their part to help us meet UC-wide carbon neutrality goals by 2025.Visit us on the web:

-Sign up for our monthly LivingGreen newsletter, to keep up on Sustainability issues and/or the Climate Health Newsletter for climate health advancements at UCSF.
+Sign up for our monthly Sustainability newsletter, to keep up on UCSF sustainability progress and/or the UC Center for Climate Health and Equity webpage for climate health advancements at UC located at UCSF.